jtomasevic/cinema/PreferredTechnologies.md

 I would personally give advantage to React over Angular, especially because we might need very optimized rendering for hall presentation with seats.

+#### Mobile application
 If we go with React there is technology: https://reactnative.dev/ which is used to build Instagram.
 This should be good enough for us too.
+I found expencive to support native applications (for iOS and Android) so if we Reactive Native is not suitable I would go with some cross-platform like .NET core, and it's support for iOS and Android.

 ### Backend
 Although Microservice architecture encouraging using different language for different services, we don't have reason for that.